-The Company's policy is to include interest and penalties on uncertain tax positions in income tax expense, but they are not significant at December 31, 2018.
+The Company's policy is to include interest and penalties on uncertain tax positions in income tax expense, but they are not significant at December 31, 2019.
 The Company files its tax returns by the laws of the jurisdictions in which it operates.
-The Company's federal tax returns for fiscal years June 30, 2015 and subsequent and California tax returns for fiscal years June 30, 2014 and subsequent, are still subject to examination.
+The Company's federal tax returns for fiscal years December 31, 2016 and subsequent and California tax returns for fiscal years December 31, 2015 and subsequent, are still subject to examination.
 Various state and foreign jurisdictions' tax years remain open to examination as well, though the Company believes any additional assessment will be immaterial to its consolidated financial statements.
-The Company does not have any open examinations as of December 31, 2018.
-As of December 31, 2018, the operations of Qualstar Corporation Singapore Private Limited ("QC Singapore") and Qualstar Limited were not material for tax purposes and had no significant impact on the year-end tax provision.
+The Internal Revenue Service performed an audit of the tax period December 31, 2017, the result was no change.
+The Company does not have any open examinations as of December 31, 2019.
+As of December 31, 2019, the operations of Qualstar Limited were not material for tax purposes and had no significant impact on the year-end tax provision.